-Kenesary Khan – last khan of Kazakhstan who died fighting the Russians in 1847.
-He got this statue on the banks of the Esil River in Astana in 2001
+Kenesary Khan .
+He is last khan ‘king’ of Kazakhstan who died fighting the Russians in 1847.
+He got the above statue on the banks of the Esil River in Astana in 2001.

 File this under: You can’t make this up.
-It’s a story that is weird in its own way as the one about Gulnara Karimova.
+This story is as weird in its own way as the one about Gulnara Karimova.

-The earliest known named Kazakh khan (king) began his reign in 1456.
-The Khanate lasted quite a while – not without complications, as is usual for any 400-year period which includes meddling from the Tsarist Empire.
+The earliest known named Kazakh khan began his reign in 1456.
+The Khanate lasted quite a while.
+Not without complications, as is usual for any 400-year period which includes meddling from the Tsarist Empire.

-It seems the Kyrgyz were able to capture Kenesary, and he was executed in Kyrgyzstan (just to the south of Kazakhstan).
+It seems the Kyrgyz were able to capture Kenesary Khan.
+He was then executed in Kyrgyzstan (just to the south of Kazakhstan).
 The Kyrgyz cut off his head, and the Russians paid 1000 rubles for it.

 Note: I found that in the 1870s 1000 rubles = $870.
 I used a dollar inflation calculator to get today’s equivalent of $24,029.
 Still, today’s figure tells us little about what 1000 rubles represented to the people who either paid it or received it.

-According to Yesset, our Kazakh language teacher, the Russians used Kenesary’s skull as an ashtray.
+According to Yesset, our Kazakh language teacher, the Russians used Kenesary Khan’s skull as an ashtray.

-What I could find online was that Kenesary’s skull probably ended up in a museum in Russia.
+What I could find online was that Kenesary Khan’s skull probably ended up in a museum in Russia.
 Of course, for the Kazakhs, the detail about the ashtray – a gesture of complete contempt – smarts.

 Baba Vanga said the king’s head needed to be reunited with his body in order for Kazakhstan to prosper.

 In 2010 a group called Return Khan Kene! started in Almaty.
 Calls to have the head returned have continued.